eddiesmo/eddiesmo.github.io/_posts/2019-02-21-comparing-gtd-implementations-evernote-todoist-nirvanahq-facilethings-more.md

 - [Wiki book summary](http://www.wikisummaries.org/wiki/Getting_Things_Done:_The_Art_of_Stress-Free_Productivity)
 - [Lifehacker Primer on GTD](https://lifehacker.com/productivity-101-a-primer-to-the-getting-things-done-1551880955)

-It’s not a perfect book (I gave it a [4/5](https://www.goodreads.com/book/show/1633.Getting_Things_Done?from_search=true)), but the abstract concepts behind it are so powerful that in combination they feel like acquiring a superpower.
+It’s not a perfect book (I gave it [★★★★☆](https://www.goodreads.com/review/show/683822116)), but the abstract concepts behind it are so powerful that in combination they feel like acquiring a superpower.

 # Introduction